Last Updated on by

 How to Get Medicare Coverage for Chiropractic Care?

 The only way to have Medicare cover chiropractic care is when you need spinal subluxation.
 Otherwise, for services like lower back pain, you could pay for the appointment yourself.
-Now, when you have a Medigap plan, your cost can stay much lower than if you only have Medicare.
+But, you can expect to pay for most naturopathic doctors yourself.
+Now, on services Medicare does cover, Medigap can help eliminate some or all of the deductibles and coinsurances.
 Our agents can help you learn more about the benefits of Medigap, give us a call at the number above.
 Or, fill out an online rate form to discover your rates now!